seanmcquaid/SetListCreator/README.md

 To Do - Back End:
-1) Fix failing tests
-2) Look at syntax for each suite and make it more uniform to the same testing patterns
+1) Look at syntax for each suite and make it more uniform to the same testing patterns

 To Do - Front End :
 1) Look at implementing useMemo and useCallback where appropriate to eliminate potential excessive amount of render cycles